-- Trees and shrubs take a starring role, from the orange of sugar maples to the brilliant red of the chokeberries.
+- Trees and shrubs begin to show their fall colors, from the orange of sugar maples to the brilliant red of the chokeberries.

 - Grasses finish taking on their fall color.
 Seedheads and stems in buffs, reds, and pinks lend texture and movement to the yard in fall.

 - Fruits are glowing in the landscape.
 Beautyberries sport amethyst-colored fruits, and the red berries on holly and winterberry are shining brightly.

 - Some flowers continue to bloom, even as frost closes in.
-We’re admiring the aster, black-eyed Susans, and even some coreopsis that’s still hanging in!
+We’re admiring the aster, goldenrod, black-eyed Susans, and even some coreopsis that’s still hanging in!
 Just as lovely, the last of this season’s butterflies and moths are flitting in our gardens.

 What to Do This Month

 Contact Spotts Garden Service to schedule landscape work this fall in Indianapolis.
 Fall is an especially good time for:

 - Scheduling your fall garden cleanup.
 We’ll start preparing the landscape for winter once most of the leaves come down in November.

 October in the Organic Garden

-- Continue routine garden maintenance such as deadheading, weeding, and very light pruning.
-Heavy pruning should now wait until late winter.
+- Continue routine garden maintenance such as deadheading, weeding, watering, and very light pruning.
+Hold off on heavy pruning until late winter.